EricMoIr/Game-of-Drones/README.md

 During the rounds, the players will be shown the results of all previous rounds.
 That is, whether it ended as a draw or if someone won it.
 ### 4. All-time winners history
 At the end of each game, the players can view the winners of all previews sessions of Game of Drones, as well as play a re-match.
+### 5. Modifiable choices
+Do you wish to remove Paper from the game?
+Or maybe prefer playing the popular Rock-Paper-Scissors-Lizard-Spock?
+Should you ever want to make any changes to the possible choices in Game of Drones, you can always go to [Seed.js](https://github.com/EricMoIr/Game-of-Drones/blob/master/game-of-drones-backend/util/seed.js) and create or modify the moves to your liking.

 ## Setup
 Prerequisites: